Candle Making Safety Tips

 READ

-Candle Making Mount Juliet
+Candle Making Online Shop

 1. Select heat-resistant containers ” Choose containers that are made from non-flammable materials such as heat-tolerant glass or ceramic, so there is no risk of melting when the wax is heated.
 Be sure to avoid plastic containers as they could potentially ignite if exposed to direct heat or flames.